daxadal/event-manager/tasklist.md

 1. Use `bree` for scheduling. `@ladjs/graceful` and `cabin` recommended [here](https://jobscheduler.net/#/?id=node)
 1. Event.Location can be extended/replaced to lat-lon
 1. Only published events are visible if you're not logged in.
 Private events are visible to logged users.
 Draft events are visible to the creator.
 Revise visibility rules
+1. Rework returned data
+1. Past Events handling is out of scope.

 Functional Requirements